Every Vizsla has a healthy life in a happy home with responsible ownership.

 Claire lives in Kent and has been involved with Vizslas for over 35 years.
 She has both owned and bred them.
 Claire has done a limited amount of showing, but has mainly worked with her Vizslas.
 Vizsla welfare has always been a major concern of hers, and she actively looks after and rehomes a number of the dogs that come into welfare.
 Claire’s other main interest is in the equine world, and she is Chairman Emeritus of the British Horse Society

-Noanie lives in North Ayrshire with her partner John Duncan, and between them they organise several trail ultramarathons per year as a hobby, although their ‘real’ jobs are charity administrator and stamp dealer but both think Race Director sounds way cooler.
-They have a varying number of dogs, depending on who is visiting and who is being fostered, but permanent family members are Sam (12), Vaz (8), and Rufus (3).
+Noanie lives in North Ayrshire with her partner John Duncan, Between them they organise several trail ultramarathons per year as a hobby, although their ‘real’ jobs are charity administrator and stamp dealer.
+They have a varying number of dogs, depending on who is visiting and/or being fostered, but permanent family members are Sam (13), Vaz (9), and Rufus (4).
 Sam is not a Vizsla and is still rueing the day his silly owners caught the ginger bug.
 Rufus and Vaz are both HVWC dogs, with Vaz being a Failed Foster who decided to stay.
 Noanie has a particular interest in dogs with severe behavioural problems who have seen little improvement despite input from multiple trainers/behaviourists, and she has helped many Vizsla owners develop a better and happier relationship with their dog.

 Claire lives in South Wales and has been involved with Vizslas since adopting a pup Woody in 2011 and then going on to adopt a Welfare boy Scooby She retired from a career in account management in the FMCG industry and relocated from Wiltshire to Cardiff in 2016.
 She has 2 daughters and runs a dog walking business.
 Claire is a keen runner and in April 2016 completed the London Marathon raising funds for our Welfare Charity.
 She grew up with dogs and has always wanted to work with animals so after falling in love with the Vizsla breed she is delighted to be involved in rescue and help other dogs find their forever home, just like her Scooby.

 There are several ways you can support the charity, and not just by adopting or fostering a Vizsla.